hoepfnergroup/LiquidStructureGP-Sullivan/README.md

 The repository is organized by **material type** (e.g., `Argon/`, `H2O/`), with subfolders further separated into:

-- `experimental/`: Experimental dataset analyis
+- `Experimental/`: Experimental dataset analyis
-- `simulated/`: Simulated dataset analysis
+- `Simulated/`: Simulated dataset analysis

 ## Core Code

-The primary implementation of the Gaussian process Fourier transform framework is contained in:
+The primary implementation of the Gaussian process Fourier transform framework is contained in `gptransform.py`.
+Each notebook utilizes the LMLH function in tandem with PyTorch optimizers to train the GP hyperparameters.
+The resulting GPs are then used to perform uncertainity quantification on the real space liquid structure, coordination number, and structure factor.
-`gptransform.py`

 Please reach out if you want to use this method and have any questions.
 We are happy to help.